mmartin-sub/web-saas/README.md

 #### Emails

-- [ ] refactor the code so the email piece and the templates and puut aside of the authentification module.
+- [ ] refactor the code so the email piece and the templates and put aside of the authentication module.
 - [ ] Different API - Resend Key / from-email fields/ template could exist for dev and prod

 #### Payments

 - [ ] Refactor Stripe code to move products and prices from one env to another.
 - [x] Refactor code for capture the pricing information and load them on the web page or internally, so the proper configuration is coming from env
-- [ ] Stripe events source should come form package: https://github.com/kgajera/stripe-event-types and not be embeded directly
+- [ ] Stripe events source should come form package: https://github.com/kgajera/stripe-event-types and not be embedded directly
 - [ ] Features and marketing information is coming from stripe in english only, it should be translated accordingly.
 - [ ] Create a default variable STRIPE_CURRENCY
 - [ ] Integrate or leverage (Next Store)[https://github.com/yournextstore/yournextstore], this is more for product but maybe stripe backend if better?

-#### Authentification
+#### Authentication

 What to review:

 - [ ] See youtube video to review what can be done: https://www.youtube.com/watch?v=TLGFTH4s_0Y, see source from: https://github.com/DaliGabriel/NextAuthExample
 - [ ] Review https://zenstack.dev/docs/guides/authentication/next-auth for good approach to use PrismaDialect and Credentials instead.
 Seems "easy" to implement.
 - [ ] Possibly review the JWT token approach (https://github.com/nextauthjs/next-auth/issues/11295)
-- [ ] If email service of DB service is delayed, details should be logged and users advised to wait as "the side is under scheduled maintenance and further details for the authentification migth be delayed"
+- [ ] If email service of DB service is delayed, details should be logged and users advised to wait as "the side is under scheduled maintenance and further details for the authentication might be delayed"
-- [ ] Implement Authentification with login/passswword, see youtube https://www.youtube.com/watch?v=v6TPcU23wP8 and: https://github.com/github/vscode-github-actions/issues/222
+- [ ] Implement authentication with login/password, see youtube https://www.youtube.com/watch?v=v6TPcU23wP8 and: https://github.com/github/vscode-github-actions/issues/222
 - [ ] Verification link is a bad design, code should be better so user could check the code in one device and keep going with a different.
 Need to implement this change.

 #### Logging capability